Daniel Kelly (artist)

-Daniel Kelly (born 1947 in Idaho Falls, Idaho) is an American artist based in Kyoto, Japan.
+Daniel Kelly (born 1947) is an American artist based in Kyoto, Japan.
 Works primarily consist of original paintings and prints.
 Paintings usually begin with three-dimensional collage making incorporating materials that can be found in Japan such as tatami and bamboo mats.
 In printmaking Kelly primarily works with lithography and woodblock, often using chine-collé to incorporate materials such as antique Japanese book pages, ukiyo-e and calligraphy into his prints.

 Museums and collections

 A selection of prints by Daniel Kelly included in public collections: